 For Protecting Yourself from the Elements

 We had bugs.
 There were lots of bugs around while we were in Florida.
 It was the month of March, so we were very happy to have bug spray along.
 We were also plagued by sand gnats which did bite us.
+Don’t forget the elements of where you will be staying when determining your road trip packing list.

 You will need protection from the sun, wind, and water (ie. in the form of goggles).
 My son got bit by something and the bite became infected, so I was super happy to have antibiotic ointment along from the first aid kit.